Did you know that all surfaces will freeze if they contain excess moisture?

 Non-coated surfaces are susceptible to frost because they retain more moisture and have a higher freezing point.
 You should apply the same maintenance tips as above, but also:

 - Use frost covers at night to provide additional protection and insulation

 Did you know that rubber provides insulation when used on top of silica sand?

 Rubber is frost-resistant and provides excellent protection when used as a surface topper, but the sand underneath will still freeze if it contains enough moisture.

 - Maintain your surface as usual, unless covered in snow

 - Remove snow by hand, do not mix it into the surface

 - We recommend topping up your rubber in autumn, ready for winter

-If you would like any further information regarding winter maintenance, please complete our online contact form or call 0800 044 8101 to speak to a member of our friendly and knowledgeable team.
+For further information regarding winter maintenance, please complete our contact form or call 0800 044 8101 to speak to a member of our friendly and knowledgeable team.